Tom Vilsack: Governor of Iowa (1999-2007)

 During the 2005 legislative session, Vilsack signed legislation designed to reduce methamphetamine use.
 It imposed greater restrictions on products containing the active ingredient pseudoephedrine, requiring them to be sold behind pharmacy counters rather than via open-access.
 It required purchasers to show identification and sign a logbook.
 It took effect on May 21, 2005.

 Following the U.S. Supreme Court decision in Kelo v.
 City of New London in June 2005, Vilsack vetoed a bill to restrict Iowa's use of eminent domain, citing its potential for negative impact on job creation.
 He said: "You have an interesting balance between job growth, which everybody supports, and restricting the power of government, which a lot of people support."
 His veto was overridden by the legislature.

 Vilsack is a former member of the National Governors Association Executive Committee.
 He was chair of the Democratic Governors Association in 2004.
 He was also chair of the Governors Biotechnology Partnership, the Governors Ethanol Coalition, and the Midwest Governors Conference, and has also been chair and vice-chair of the National Governors Association's committee on Natural Resources, where he worked to develop the NGA's farm and energy policies.

 Vilsack was thought to be high on the list of potential running mates for Kerry in the 2004 presidential election.
 In 2005, Vilsack established Heartland PAC, a political action committee aimed at electing Democratic governors.
 In the first report, he raised over half a million dollars.
-Vilsack left office in 2007; he did not seek a third term and was succeeded by Chet Culver.
+Vilsack left office in 2007; he did not seek a third term and was succeeded by Secretary of State and fellow Democrat Chet Culver.